wur-bioinformatics/introduction-to-bioinformatics/week1.md

 ### Gene Ontology

-TODO: Check practical assignment that makes students read about three main GO categories, better to include a good description here.

 The [Gene ontology](http://geneontology.org/) (GO) is a knowledgebase for the function of genes and gene products (e.g. proteins).
 It is organised into three different domains covering various aspects:

 - Molecular Function: Molecular-level functions performed by gene products (e.g. proteins), such as "catalysis" or "transport".
 Most molecular functions can ben performed by individual gene products, but some functions are performed by complexes consisting of multiple (possible differing) gene products.
 GO molecular functions are often include the word “activity” (an _amylase_ enzyme would have the GO molecular function _amylase activity_).
 - Cellular Component: The cellular structures (or location relative to them) in which a gene product performs its function.
 Can be cellular compartments (e.g., [mitochondrion](http://amigo.geneontology.org/amigo/term/GO:0005739)) or macromolecular complexes of which they are part (e.g., the [ribosome](http://amigo.geneontology.org/amigo/term/GO:0005840)).
 - Biological Process: The larger biological programs composed of multiple molecular activities, for example [DNA repair](http://amigo.geneontology.org/amigo/term/GO:0006281) or [signal transduction](http://amigo.geneontology.org/amigo/term/GO:0007165).

-:::{admonition} Biological process != Molecular pathway
+:::{admonition} Note 9: Molecular pathway?
 :class: note
-A biological process is not equivalent to a pathway.
+A biological process is not equivalent to a molecular pathway.
 At present, the gene ontology does not represent the dynamics or dependencies that would be required to fully describe a pathway.
 :::

 A good example of how ontologies are represented as graphs is the biological process [hexose biosynthetic process](http://amigo.geneontology.org/amigo/term/GO:0019319), which has two parents: [hexose metabolic process](http://amigo.geneontology.org/amigo/term/GO:0019318) and [monosaccharide biosynthetic process](http://amigo.geneontology.org/amigo/term/GO:0046364).
 This reflects that biosynthetic process is a subtype of metabolic process and a hexose is a subtype of monosaccharide. ({numref}`go`).